canonical/lxd/doc/cloud-init.md

-# Custom Network Configuration With cloud-init
+# Custom network configuration with cloud-init

 [cloud-init](https://launchpad.net/cloud-init) may be used for custom network configuration of containers.